eferrea/BCI-Master/README.md

 **Build the task controller project TrackM**

-BCImat comes with a simple task controller writte in c++ to interface with the BCImat.
+BCImat comes with a simple task controller written in c++ to interface with the BCImat.
 The task controller allows uers to perform sequential reacheas always starting from a central fixation circle.
 The c++ project requires the graphic library SFML (available at https://www.sfml-dev.org/download.php) and the virtual reality peripheral network library (VRPN) (available at https://github.com/vrpn/vrpn/wiki) to be linked to the project.
 The project consist of a main.cpp running the task and also containing the vrpn client callback functions (similar to http://www.vrgeeks.org/vrpn/tutorial---use-vrpn) and an implemented vrpn_server class.

 **Mex vrpn matlab client and server BCImat**

-The BCI framework used mexed versions of the VRPN client and server applications.
-Therefore the vrpn_server.cpp and vrpn_client-cpp cointained in the BCI-Matlab folder need to be mexed with the vrpn library (see mex_vrpn_example.mat on how to do it in mac and windows).
+The BCI framework uses mexed versions of the VRPN client and server applications to exchange informations with the task controller.
+Therefore the vrpn_server.cpp and vrpn_client.cpp cointained in the BCI-Matlab folder need to be mexed with the vrpn library (vrpn.lib) (see mexVrpnServer.m example on how to do it on windows).

 **Description**